ivoa/IvoaDocViewSite/README.md

 The desired transformations to make the documents more "readable" online are
 * remove some of the front matter from each document
 * have a single bibliography
-* redo citation links to other standards as internal URLs - it can take 4 clicks to navigate from one document to another in the standard publishing
+* transform citation links to other standards as internal URLs - it can take 4 clicks to navigate from  a citation one document to the content of another in the standard publishing